 Depreciation and Amortization.
 Depreciation and amortization was \$41.4 million higher for 2009 compared to 2008, substantially due to an asset impairment charge for our Downstream vessels.
 During the second quarter of 2009, we recorded an asset impairment of \$25.8 million, or \$0.60 per diluted share, related to the write-down of ten of our single-hulled tank barges and six of our ocean-going tugs to their respective fair values.
 In addition, we incurred incremental depreciation related to eight OSVs placed in service under our fourth OSV newbuild program and two MPSVs placed in service under our MPSV program since 2008.
 Our depreciation and amortization expense for 2009 also included an approximate \$0.9 million, or \$0.02 per diluted share, charge for the write-off of remaining goodwill associated with our Downstream segment, which was also recorded during the second quarter of 2009.
-Excluding the Downstream asset and goodwill impairment charges, depreciation and amortization expense is expected to increase further when the remaining vessels to be delivered under our current newbuild and conversion programs are placed in service and when these and any other recently acquired and newly constructed vessels undergo their initial 30-month and 60-month recertifications.

 General and Administrative Expenses.
 General and administrative expenses of \$30.8 million, or 8.0% of revenues, decreased by \$6.3 million during 2009 compared to 2008.
 This decrease is due to lower shore-side incentive compensation and stock-based compensation expense.
-Our general and administrative expenses are expected to be in the approximate range of 9% to 11% of revenues in 2010.

 Gain on Sale of Assets.
-During 2009, we sold the Stapleton Service, an older, lower-horsepower tug, six single-hulled tank barges, the Energy 5501, Energy 6503, Energy 6505, Energy 7001, Energy 7002 and Energy 8701 and three of our six remaining conventional

-OSVs, the Cape Charles, Cape Misty and Cape Hatteras, for net cash proceeds of \$10.6 million.
-We recorded aggregate gains of approximately \$1.1 million, or \$0.03 per diluted share, on the sales of these vessels.
-In 2008, we sold four conventional OSVs for net cash proceeds of \$17.8 million for an aggregate gain of \$8.4 million, or \$0.20 per diluted share.
+During 2009, we sold an older, lower-horsepower tug, six single-hulled tank barges and three conventional OSVs for net cash proceeds of \$10.6 million.
+We recorded aggregate gains of approximately \$1.1 million (\$0.7 million after-tax or \$0.03 per diluted share) on the sales of these vessels.
+In 2008, we sold four conventional OSVs for net cash proceeds of \$17.8 million for an aggregate gain of \$8.4 million (\$5.3 million after-tax or \$0.20 per diluted share).